nginxinc/ansible-role-nginx/README.md

 ## Requirements

+### NGINX Plus (Optional)

+If you wish to install NGINX Plus using this role, you will need to obtain an NGINX Plus license beforehand. _You do not need to do anything beforehand if you want to install NGINX OSS._

 ### Ansible

 * This role is developed and tested with [maintained](https://docs.ansible.com/ansible/devel/reference_appendices/release_and_maintenance.html) versions of Ansible core (above `2.11`).
-* When using Ansible base, you will also need to install the following collections:
+* When using Ansible core, you will also need to install the following collections:

     ```yaml
     ---